allen-munsch/exapyte/README.md

 The configuration file specifies all aspects of the node's behavior.
 See `config.json` for a template.

 ## Running Demonstrations

-To run demonstrations that showcase different aspects of the platform:

 ```bash
 # Consensus protocol comparison